 Another option is to use coconut milk.
 Put a can of coconut milk in the fridge overnight so that the liquid separates from the cream.
 When you’re ready to make the whipped topping, scrape out the coconut cream, leaving the coconut liquid to the side.
 Then beat the cream with vanilla extract and powdered sugar and mix until smooth.
 Use it immediately or refrigerate it.

 Coconut oil is considered a heathier fat and will leave your vegan pancakes with an aromatic coconut flavor.

 Other healthy options include olive oil and avocado oil.

 If you use olive oil, it may gave your chocolate banana pancakes a slightly different flavor that may not go as well with this sweet breakfast option.
 Avocado oil has a more neutral flavor than olive oil and has anti-inflammatory properties.

 - Blend flour and cocoa powder together in a blender.

-- Add the bananas, milk, cocoa powder, and agave syrup.
+- Add the bananas, milk, and agave syrup.
 Blend until a smooth consistency.
 Note: Depending on the flour brand, you may need to add a bit more milk if the batter seems too dry.
 If you find the batter too liquidy, place it in the refrigerator for about 10 minutes.